aws-samples/retail-demo-store/README.md

 ![Retail Demo Store Home Page](./workshop/images/retaildemostore-home-devices.png)

 The core of the Retail Demo Store is a polyglot microservice architecture deployed as a collection of RESTful web services in [Amazon Elastic Container Service](https://aws.amazon.com/ecs/) (ECS).
 Several AWS managed services are leveraged to provide build, deployment, authentication, messaging, search, and personalization capabilities.

 The web user interface is a [single page application](https://en.wikipedia.org/wiki/Single-page_application) built using [responsive web design](https://en.wikipedia.org/wiki/Responsive_web_design) frameworks and techniques, producing a native app-like experience tailored to the user's device.
 See the [workshops](./workshop/Welcome.ipynb) page for details.

 ![Retail Demo Store Architecture](./workshop/images/retaildemostore-architecture.png)

 ## Workshops

-This project also comes with a collection of workshops that are designed to walk a technical audience, either in a group setting or self-paced as an individual, through adding enhanced functionality to the Retail Demo Store.
-There are workshops for adding search, personalization, an experimentation framework, user messaging, and more.
+This project is designed to provide you with an environment in which you can learn to modify the behavior of the Retail Demo Store using self-paced workshops.
+This can be done in a group setting or as an individual.
+Currently there are workshops for adding search, personalization, experimentation frameworks, a/b testing, analytics, CDPs, messaging, and more.

+AWS partners have developed workshop content that enables you to learn how to integrate their solutions with the AWS services that the Retail Demo Store uses.

 For an overview of the Retail Demo Store, its architecture, and workshops, please see the [workshop welcome notebook](./workshop/Welcome.ipynb) page.

-If you are a developer who plans to contribute to the project, please see the Developer Instructions section below.

 ## Supported Regions